Designations Congruent with Things: Chapter 23

 That thought sharpens him up appreciably.

-Newt gives up on his elbow-levering plan and replaces it with a quick, lateral, Gottliebian-style open hand swipe, that, miraculously, and most likely entirely because Hermann was not expecting anything of the kind, manages to land him Hermann’s phone, smack in the palm of his left hand.
+Newt gives up on his elbow-levering plan and replaces it with a quick Gottliebian open-hand swipe that, miraculously and most likely because Hermann wasn’t expecting anything of the kind, manages to land him Hermann’s phone, smack in the palm of his left hand.
 He closes his fingers around it, transfers it across his body, and pins it to the floor beneath his palm, out of Hermann’s easy reach.

-Newton,” Hermann snaps, like a guy who had been planning to call emergency services.
+Newton,” Hermann snaps, like a guy who’d been planning to call emergency services.

 Dr. Geiszler, man; dude is a winner.